RedisLabs/redislabs-docs/content/rv/api/concepts/provisioning-lifecycle.md

 {{% embed-code "rv/api/40-get-subscription-by-id.sh" %}}
 ```

-Where the `{subscription-id}` is the ID that you receive when the task is in the `processing-completed` state.
+Where the `{subscription-id}` is the resource ID that you receive when the task is in the `processing-completed` state.

 #### Provisioning states

-During the provisioning of a resource, such as a subscription, database, or cloud account, the resource transitions through these states:
+During the provisioning of a resource (such as a subscription, database or cloud account) the resource transitions through these states:

 - `pending` - Provisioning is in progress.
 - `active` - Provisionign completed successfully.